Dallas Zoo; Courtesy: @rachello26

 Ditch the screens and head to Plano’s Heritage Farmstead Museum.
 The living museum gives visitors a glimpse of pioneer life with its livestock of sheep, chickens and pigs set among a Victorian homestead, one-room schoolhouse and barns.
 We love it because it reminds us of life from the Little House on the Prairie books.

-Here you’ll find an indoor LEGO® playground perfect for preschool and elementary ages where everything is kid-sized.
+In Grapevine, you’ll find an indoor LEGO® playground perfect for preschool and elementary ages where everything is kid-sized.
 My boys like to practice their ninja skills on the obstacle course at Ninjago City Adventure, experience a 4D movie with Emmett and go on a driving adventure at Forest Ranger Pursuit ride.
 Parent tip: Most of the rides are for kids under 10 years old.

 When my children think of Historic Downtown McKinney, the only place they want to go is Main Street Magic & Fun Shop.
 The unique store full of magic tricks has them spellbound.
 Magicians behind the counter entertain as they sell you their secrets.
 Local tip: Weekends are best to see the magicians do their tricks.